shipyardapp/Shipyard-Documentation/docs/blueprint-library/domo/domo-check-refresh-status.md

 ---
 id: domo-check-refresh-status
-title: Domo Template - Check Refresh Status
+title: Domo Template - Check Refresh Status (Deprecated)
 hide_title: true
-sidebar_label: Check Refresh Status
+sidebar_label: Check Refresh Status (Deprecated)
-description: Information about Shipyard's low-code Domo Check Refresh Status blueprint.
+description: Information about Shipyard's low-code Domo Check Refresh Status (Deprecated) blueprint.
 Check the status of a recently refreshed dataset in Domo.
 keywords:
     - domo
     - blueprint
     - template
 ---

-# Domo - Check Refresh Status
+# Domo - Check Refresh Status (Deprecated)

 ## Overview
+This Blueprint has been deprecated.
+Please use the vendor's "Trigger" Blueprint and set the "Wait for Completion" option to "True".
+Using this new option is free, more stable, and will complete faster.
+Read more about this change [here](https://www.shipyardapp.com/blog/orchestrate-data-tools-free).

 Check the job status of a dataset that has recently been refreshed in Domo.

 **Recommended Setup:**